You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Syncing your OneDrive is the best and easiest way to make sure your files are safely backed up and that you do not loose important data.

 • A screen will pop-up that will ask you to choose the folders that you would like to sync.
 We recommend that you leave Desktop, Documents and Photos highlighted.
 This should cover a large amount of important day to day files that you would need if your computer was to break.
+This should cover many important daily files you would need if your computer has issues.
 You can always go back and add or subtract to this later.

-• You now have your files being synced to your OneDrive.
-If you click on your file explorer, you will see a OneDrive icon on the left side, just like any other folder.
-When you open it you will see icons next to your files showing the various status of your files.
+Files are now being synced to your OneDrive.
+In file explorer, OneDrive icon will be on the left side, just like any other folder.
+If opened, the icons next to the files show the various status of the files.

 • The symbols next to files show where that file is stored and if it is backed up by one drive.